Mideast on alert after Iran fires missiles at U.S. forces

 Israeli Prime Minister Benjamin Netanyahu also swiftly weighed in, warning that anyone who tried to attack Israel would suffer an “overwhelming blow.”

-Iran’s Supreme Leader Ayatollah Ali Khamenei called the overnight missile strikes a "slap in the face" to the U.S. and not sufficient retaliation for the killing of Gen. Qassem Soleimani last week.
+Iran’s Supreme Leader, Ayatollah Ali Khamenei, called the overnight missile strikes a "slap in the face" to the U.S. and not sufficient retaliation for last week's killing of Gen. Qassem Soleimani.

-Meanwhile, various Western governments warned citizens and personnel in the region to remain vigilant.
-The U.S. embassy in Jordan advised government personnel to avoid non-essential movements outside the home Wednesday, including keeping children home from school.
+Meanwhile, various Western governments warned their citizens and personnel in the region to remain vigilant.
+The U.S. Embassy in Jordan advised government personnel to avoid nonessential movements outside the home Wednesday, including keeping children home from school.

 One big question mark was how President Donald Trump would respond.

-But on Tuesday night he tweeted that "all is well" after Iran launched the missiles at U.S. and coalition forces in Iraq.
+But Tuesday night, he tweeted that "all is well!" after Iran launched the missiles at U.S. and coalition forces in Iraq.

 “Missiles launched from Iran at two military bases located in Iraq.
 Assessment of casualties & damages taking place now.
 So far, so good!” the president tweeted.